1hassanharidy/program-interpreter-simulation/README.md

 * [Setup](#setup)

 ## General info
+* This is a project created in java to simulate an interpreter that take programs in txt format as input and execute their content.
 * The purpose of this project is to apply what we have learnt in Operating System course taught in German University in Cairo.
 ## Technologies
 Project is created with: